P. O. Box 938, Forest City, NC 28043

 The Tryon County Charter

 At the N. C. Archives in Secretary of State series S. S. XVIII (Recordkeeping, Miscellaneous), formerly in S. S. 906 (Miscellaneous Papers), is the Charter for Tryon County dated 26 June 1769, giving inhabitants of the county full Power and absolute Authority as heretofore accustomed and directed within our said Province to Name and Elect and send two Representatives for the said County to be present, set and Vote in the House of Assembly of our said Province of North Carolina ...
+For an image of the charter click here.
 See the August 2012 Bulletin, p.
 135.

 Items Relating to Tryon County in the N. C. General Assembly Session Records